LIFECHURCH GROUPS FAQ

 When and where do groups meet?

 We encourage groups to meet weekly, because it’s hard to build relationships only seeing each other a couple of times a month (there are a few exceptions to this).
-Groups choose to meet when and where they want: in homes, at restaurants, evenings or mornings, weekdays or weekends.
+Groups choose to meet when and where they want: online, in homes, at restaurants, evenings or mornings, weekdays or weekends.

 Is childcare provided for each group meeting?